uwcartlab/webmapping/Chapter11/readme.md

 Chapter 11: Coordinated Interactions
 =================================

-Welcome to Chapter 11, the final set of lessons in Web Mapping!
-In Chapter 11, we discuss linking interactions in D3 between your map and additional visualization.
-Chapter 11 includes two lessons and concludes with your final Lab 2 coordinated visualization:
+Welcome to Chapter 11, the final set of lessons in the Web Mapping workbook!
+In Chapter 11, we discuss coordinating interactions in D3 between your choropleth map and linked visualization.
+Chapter 11 includes two lessons and concludes with your final D3 coordinated visualization:

 *   In Lesson 1, we implement the _reexpress_ operator for changing the visualized attribute using the menu selection interface style.
 Lesson 1 also introduces you to D3 transitions that add visual feedback as the user interacts with the coordinated visualizations.
 *   In Lesson 2, we implement a _retrieve_ operator linked between the map and visualization.

 After this chapter, you should be able to: